Fluid Solutions - Massachusetts - California

 • Shearing of components (thickener, used to reach SAE 40 grade)

-Viscosity increase is limited to max 3 cSt
+Viscosity increase is limited to a maximum of 3 cSt.

 Total Acid Number

-• TAN tests are often used to establish optimum oil drain intervals for many types of gas engines.
+• TAN tests are often used to establish excellent oil drain intervals for many types of gas engines.

 Total Base Number

-• The TBN is expressed as mg KOH/g (mg kaliumhydroxide per g of oil)
+• The TBN is expressed as mg KOH/g (mg potassium hydroxide per g of oil).

 • The used oil TBN must be compared with the fresh oil TBN value.